TylerTemp/SaintsField/README.md

 4. It's also OK to mix the normal callback with enum callback check, just ensure:

     1.  the normal callbacks are always before the enum callbacks
-    2.  at most 4 callbacks (normal + enum) in total is allowed
+    2.  at most 4 callbacks (normal + enum pair) in total is allowed

 ```csharp
 using SaintsField;